Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 (print do output)

-Or, if we want, we could also use the command for checking one envirnoment variable specifically, in this example, we are using variable PWD as an example:
+Or, if we want, we could also use the command for checking one environment variable specifically, in this example, we are using variable PWD as an example:

 ```SHELL
 env PWD # we could also use printenv